Gradient Regularization Mitigates Reward Hacking in Reinforcement Learning from Human Feedback and Verifiable Rewards: Explicit Gradient Regularization

 \subsection{GR Mitigates Hacking LLM-as-a-Judge in RLVR}

 Finally, we investigate RL with LLM-as-a-Judge.
 As LLM-as-a-Judge can be susceptible to adversarial attacks \citep{zhao_one_2025}, we presume it can also be reward-hacked as a PR.
-To investigate, we re-run the previous GSM8k experiments but replace the rule-based correctness reward with an LLM judge based on Qwen2.5 1.5B-Instruct \citep{qwen_qwen25_2025}.
+To investigate, we re-run the previous GSM8K experiments but replace the rule-based correctness reward with an LLM judge based on Qwen2.5 1.5B-Instruct \citep{qwen_qwen25_2025}.
 The judge receives the problem description, true answer, model response, model reasoning, and is instructed to output a score for correctness (1 to 5) which acts as the reward.
 As shown in \autoref{fig:llmjudge}, without regularization the model quickly starts to ``hack'' the judge LLM.
 LLM judge score goes sharply up while pass@1 accuracy on the test set peaks quite early.
 Empirically, we observed the model outputting excessive brackets and new HTML tags to fool the judge.
-In contrast, both GR and KL show much more reasonable train rewards and prevent excessive reward hacking.
-But as shown in \autoref{tab:reasoning_qwen_results}, GR results in better final performance.
+In contrast, both GR and KL show much more reasonable train rewards and prevent excessive reward hacking, with GR resulting in a better final performance.
 Confirming results in \autoref{sec:ref_resets}, we also see that, without regularization, an increase in gradient norm occurs when reward hacking begins, shown in \autoref{fig:llmjudge_gradient} (left).
-In \cref{app:llm_judge_ablation} we compare different judge models, showing that the additional cost of GR can be amortized by allowing the usage of smaller judge models.
+In \cref{fig:llmjudge_ablation} we use different LLM judges, showing that with GR we can use a weaker judge to obtain the same result as a stronger judge without regularization.
+We provide additional ablations, experiments, and hyper-parameter sweeps in Appendix \ref{app:additional_experiments}.

+\paragraph{Limitations} We would like to mention two limitations of our experiments and approach.
+While GR is empirically effective in the reasoning tasks, the assumption of a Lipschitz-continuous true reward highly depends on the chosen distance between actions.
+While we believe it is reasonable to consider distances in a ``semantic space'' as illustrated in \cref{fig:figure2} (left), it could also be argued that the true reward in reasoning should be nonzero only for a unique true answer with specific formatting, violating continuity.

+Another issue is that GR may inadvertently favor flat but incorrect maxima of the PR.
+If the PR has such maxima, using GR could even cause reward hacking and monitoring the gradient norm during training could be misleading.
+We did not observe this issue in our experiments and are not aware of PRs with this characteristic, but this possibility should be considered when using GR in a new setting.